NYU-CSO/recitation/r5/README.md

 }
 ```

-Compile the above `main.c` program (also available in the current directory) using
+Compile the above program `gcc -Og -g main.c` and
-command `gcc -Og -g main.c`.
-Run it.
-Can you explain the output?

-Now let's examine the assembly code using GDB to solidify our understanding of C.
-Run gdb by typing `gdb ./a.out`.
-The following GDB commands are crucial here:
+run gdb by typing `gdb ./a.out`.
+Learn to use the following GDB commands:

 - `disass <func>` disassembles a given function or memory address
 - `disass` disassembles the current function (an arrow on the left-hand side shows the next instruction to be executed)